Burn-E99/TheArtificer/README.md

 ## Problems?
 Feature requests?
 If you run into any errors or problems with the bot, or think you have a good idea to add to the bot, please submit a new GitHub issue detailing it.
 If you don't have a GitHub account, a report command (detailed above) is provided for use in Discord.

 ---
+## Running The Artificer
+The Artificer was built on Deno `v1.6.3` using Discodeno `v10.0.0`.
+If you choose to run this yourself, you will need to rename `config.example.ts` to `config.ts` and edit some values.
+You will need to create a new [Discord Application](https://discord.com/developers/applications) and copy the newly generated token into the `"token"` key.
+If you want to utilize some of the bots dev features, you will need to fill in the keys `"logChannel"` and `"reportChannel"` with text channel IDs and `"devServer"` with a guild ID.

+Starting the bot is simply done with `deno run --allow-net .\mod.ts`.

+---